 In 2018, Elie embarked on a research project that brought her back home to Ghana and led her to re-discover a nut, the tropical almond, locally known as Abrofo-n'katie or Blofo Nkati3.
 The nut that she, like many other kids, used to play with - cracking open the fleshy fruit with a stone and devouring the delicious kernel inside - was completely being overlooked.
-And thus, the idea for the world's first tropical almond milk was born.
-Elie teamed up with her childhood friend Kiki, and together they founded Talmond.
+She wanted to turn the nut into the world's first tropical almond milk and other food products.
+Elie teamed up with her childhood friend Kiki.

-Through Talmond they set out on a mission to innovate with the neglected tropical almond, local to Ghana and West Africa, transforming it into environmentally sustainable, ethical, nutritious and delicious plant-based products.
+Talmond's mission is to innovate with the neglected tropical almond and other under-utilised crops, local to Ghana and West Africa, transforming them into environmentally sustainable, ethical, nutritious and delicious plant-based products.

 Plant-based milks represent a great alternative to dairy milk, both for the health of our planet and the health of an estimated 70-90% of lactose intolerant Africans and 65% of the world's human adults.